RajkumarSony/LeetCode-Solutions/README.md

 # Star ⭐ is mindetory for successful pull/merge request.
 Don't avoid it.

-# Add your information in PARTICIPANTS.md after pull/merge requests.
+# Add your information in PARTICIPANTS.md before pull/merge requests.

 ---